-Japanese minister admonishes South Korea's envoy as row deepens
+Japanese minister admonishes South Korea's envoy as row escalates

 “We’ve already told the South Korean side the South Korean proposal was totally unacceptable, and that that is not something that would redress the situation where international law is violated.
 It is extremely impertinent to propose it again by pretending to not know that.”

-Neither official specified what that plan was, but last month Japan rejected a South Korean proposal to form a joint fund with Japan to compensate South Korean plaintiffs.
+Neither official specified what that plan was, but last month Japan rejected a South Korean proposal to form a joint fund to compensate South Korean plaintiffs.

-Later, South Korea’s foreign ministry rejected Japan’s call for third-party arbitration as arbitrary and said Japan must remember the wrongs it committed during colonial rule and make efforts to heal the wound.
+Later, South Korea’s foreign ministry rejected Japan’s arbitration call as arbitrary and said Japan must remember its wrongs committed during colonial rule and try to heal the wound.

+An official of South Korea’s foreign ministry told Reuters it had expressed regret over Kono’s “rude” attitude.

-Japan has denied that the dispute over compensation is behind the export curbs even though one of its ministers cited broken trust with South Korea over the labour dispute in announcing the restrictions.
+Japan has denied that the compensation dispute is behind the export curbs even though one of its ministers cited broken trust with South Korea over the labour dispute in announcing the curbs.

-Japan has instead cited “inadequate management” of sensitive items exported to South Korea, with Japanese media reporting some items ended up in North Korea.
+Japan has instead cited “inadequate management” of sensitive items exported to South Korea, with Japanese media saying some items ended up in North Korea.

 South Korea denied that and responded by suggesting Japan had been lax in abiding by international sanctions against North Korea.